alban-read/M1-MICRO-FORTH/riscish.md

 The same parameter stack is used, which may hold 64 bit (double) floats or 64 bit (quad) integers.

-A small set of floating point operations are implemented.
+A small set of floating point operations are implemented, typical comparison and math operations that the CPU directly supports.